mtheadley/SystemHealthPreso/PITCHME.md

 ---

-*New code having problems?
+-New code having problems?
-*What errors are the user receiving?
+-What errors are the user receiving?
-*Is there anything in the error emails?
+-Is there anything in the error emails?
-*Anything in the logs?
+-Anything in the logs?
-*What about the system itself (machines, dns, network, solar alignment, etc...)
+-What about the system itself (machines, dns, network, solar alignment, etc...)
-*Uh, oh...
-Elastic is down

 ---

 ##Uh,oh...
 Elastic is down

----?image=assets/elastic.jpg&size=auto 60%
+---?image=assets/elastic.png&size=auto 60%

 ---